batinicaz/gha/docs/workflows/release/README.md

 ## Usage

-Call the workflow from the workflow in your repo like so:
+You can all the workflow from the workflow in your repo like so:

 ```yaml
 name: Create Release